lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 First, we create a buffer that will hold the specialization constants data, which will be the number of cascade shadows and the debug flag.
 We need to create one `VkSpecializationMapEntry` for each specialization constant.
 The `VkSpecializationMapEntry` defines the numerical identifier used by the constant, the size of the data and the offset in the buffer that holds the data for all the constants.
 With all that information, we create the `VkSpecializationInfo` structure.

-Now we can examine the changes in the `LightingRender` class.
+Now we can examine the changes in the `LightRender` class.
 First, we will create new attributes for the specialization constants and the cascade shadows data (we will need one buffer per frame in flight in this case to be able to update it in each frame).
 This will require new descriptor sets.
 We will also need more space for scene information: